Updated: Dec 17, 2020

 How can investing in Professional Development benefit an organization?

 This is especially true of Millennials who make up more than half the workplace now.
 Ann Parker, manager of the Senior Leaders and Executives Community of Practice at ATD, states, “For many Millennials, professional development goes hand in hand with engagement.”
-It is not enough for Millenials to earn money, they want to find meaning, purpose, and to continue to learn and grow.
+It is not enough for Millennials to earn money; they want to find meaning, purpose, and to continue to learn and grow.

 This isn’t just true for gaining new talents but for keeping them as well, Joseph Moschetto, learning solutions manager of The American Management Association observes.
 “Career development supports employees’ goals as they work to support the organization’s goals,” Moschetto states.
 “This allows for a motivated workforce, which results in greater productivity.”

 By investing in your employees' professional development and growth while gaining feedback from them about the programs you provide, you will create a culture that attracts the employees you want and keeps them there.